Peak-Open-Source/sh06-peak/README.md

 - Docker and Docker Compose for running the service as a contained process

-## Installation Guide - Protien Structure Storage Service
+## Installation Guide - Protein Structure Storage Service

 Clone the repository